Fidel Sierra: World Championship Wrestling (1989-2000)

+World Wrestling Federation (1993-1995)

-In between his WCW appearances, Sierra also wrestled several matches for the World Wrestling Federation in 1994 and 1995.
-Under the name 'Fidel Sierra', he made his first appearance on the February 5, 1994 episode of WWF Superstars, teaming with Barry Horowitz in a loss to The 1-2-3 Kid and Marty Jannetty.
+In between his WCW appearances, Sierra also wrestled several matches for the World Wrestling Federation in 1993, 1994 and 1995.
+He worked in house shows as 'The Cuban Terrorist' against Typhoon in March 1993.
+In October of that year he wrestled as a member of a series of matches teaming with Gangrel and Little Louise against Tiger Jackson and The Bushwhackers.
+Under the name 'Fidel Sierra', he made his first TV appearance on the February 5, 1994 episode of WWF Superstars, teaming with Barry Horowitz in a loss to The 1-2-3 Kid and Marty Jannetty.
 He then teamed with Ricky Santana in two tryout matches at WWF TV tapings that June, though the pair was not signed.
 Sierra would make two more appearances on WWF television in 1995 as 'David Sierra', losing to Aldo Montoya on the January 30 episode of Monday Night Raw and once again teaming with Barry Horowitz to lose to Men on a Mission on the February 9 edition of WWF Wrestling Challenge.

-In 2000, as Fidel Sierra, he feuded over (although never winning) the WCW TV title with Jim Duggan on WCW Saturday Night.
+Later career (2000–present)

+After WCW, Sierra would wrestle in the independents, mainly in Florida.
+Also made numerous returns to Puerto Rico.
+As of 2025, he still wrestles.

+Gimmicks

 While wrestling in Canada as "Crazy" David Patterson, Sierra asked permission from the original Cuban Assassin, Ángel Acevedo, to use the 'Cuban Assassin' character, to which Acevedo agreed, on the condition that Sierra did not use the name or gimmick in Japan.